 Step Five Top Coat Surface

-Apply Ames Maximum Stretch roof coating.
-Two to three gallons per 100 sq. ft. is recommended, however could vary based on surface and system used.
+Apply AMES Maximum Stretch roof coating.
+Two to three gallons per 100 sq. ft. is recommended; however, this could vary based on surface and system used.

 Weather & Drying